-As an independent entrepreneur who has achieved success in a variety of endeavours, Joe Tagliente credits some of his latest success to Robotics and digitization.
+As an independent entrepreneur who has achieved success in a variety of endeavors, Joe Tagliente credits some of his latest success to robotics and digitization.

 This article will take about 2 minutes to read

 The COVID-19 crisis has been a wake-up call for the world to go digital.
 “Necessity is the mother of invention” and many businesses have realized the need for digital transformation in order to remain operational, competitive, and profitable.
 Before the pandemic, only around 30% of companies used remote resources for work.
 Now, large corporations such as Google have changed tacts to declare 100% remote work through the summer of 2021.

 As more and more companies follow suit, online communication networks and business platforms are emerging as integral parts of day-to-day business operations.
 Only six months ago, many executives would have frowned at the idea of conducting important meetings through video chat.
 Now, these platforms and practices are becoming not only acceptable but even popular in the corporate world.
 70% of executives around the world have identified the necessity of digital transformation and plan to use online instruments indefinitely.
 “Digital entrepreneurs” are the entrepreneurs who are learning to adapt now to have an edge in the technologically revolutionized future.